w3c/openscreenprotocol/datachannel.md

 2. If there is a corresponding presentation to be resumed, the receiver spawns a Data Channel on the same RTC connection as the control channel, with the session ID as the label.
-3. Controller gets a reply on control channel with the presentation ID, URL, and session ID to confirm success (or report an error).
+3. The controller gets a reply on control channel with the presentation ID, URL, and session ID to confirm success (or report an error).

 ## Presentation Connection Establishment